 Yes.
 There is a fee for a staff member to visit your classroom.
 Contact your regional representative for more information.

 How could History Day fit in my curriculum?

 History Day can be implemented in a number of ways: as an after-school activity, a classroom assignment, as part of a gifted and talented program or as an independent assignment.
 History Day is flexible so that any teacher in any classroom setting can participate.

 All judges receive orientation prior to the event and have the option of attending an additional training.
 Please see the Judge page for more information.

 How can History Day work across other subjects?
 (Media Specialist, English teachers, etc)

 History Day works differently in each school and classroom.
-With the extensive reading, research, and writing students do, teachers often collaborate by having the writing portion be an English assignment, the Media Specialist displays relevent books and discusses Inter-Library Loan, and the Social Studies teacher works with the research.
+With extensive reading, research, and writing, teachers often collaborate by having the writing portion be an English assignment, the Media Specialist displays relevent books and discusses Inter-Library Loan, and the Social Studies teacher works with the research.
 See how History Day can fit the Social Studies Standards.